-Naming in the Tigray province and Ethiopia, in general, is different from naming in the US.
-The use of a first name and a family name is unknown in Tigray and the rest of Ethiopia.
-Everyone in Tigray has his/her own name and also uses his/her father's name, which comes after the personal name.
+Naming in Ethiopia, in general, is different from naming in the US.
+The use of a first name and a family name is unknown in Ethiopia.
+Everyone has his/her own name and also uses his/her father's name, which comes after the personal name.
 Occasionally, the paternal grandfather's name can be added if needed.
-There was a lot of confusion when newly arrived Tigrean or other Ethiopians immigrants in the US were asked for their first name and family name.
+There was a lot of confusion when newly arrived Ethiopian immigrants in the US were asked for their first name and family name.
 When asked for a last name, many immigrants asked, " You mean my father's or my grandfather's name?"
-Now when they have settled in the US, most Tigreans and other Ethiopians use their fathers' name as their last name, although some use their grandfathers' name as their last name.
+Now when they have settled in the US, most Ethiopians use their fathers' name as their last name, although some use their grandfathers' name as their last name.

-Traditionally, women in the US have changed their family name when they marry.
+Traditionally, American women in the US have changed their family name when they marry.
 If a woman remarried several times she might have to change her family name accordingly.
-But women in Tigray and in the rest of Ethiopia do not change their names when they get married.
+But women in Ethiopia and Ethiopian women in the US do not change their names when they get married.

 Marriage, Family, Kinship

 This section on Marriage, added September 2008, was written by Alexandra Duncan and Molly Hayden.
 It is based on information contributed by Ethiopian interpreters at University of Washington Medical Center and caseworker / cultural mediators at Harborview Medical Center.

 The legal age of marriage in Ethiopia for men and women is 18.
 Prior to a law passed in the year 2000, the acceptable age of marriage for rural girls was 12-14 years old, but some would marry as young as age 9.
 In urban areas the acceptable age has always been 18 years old.